rwxrob/notes/Kubernetes/Kubernetes  upgrade strategy.md

 This document outlines a consistent strategy for ensuring an on-prem, in-house, enterprise Kubernetes cluster and its k8sapps are kept up to date and regularly reviewed for improvements and security.
 This strategy consists of two high-level practices:

-1. Compile list of all components with versions Auditing to know our current version status
+1. Compile and/or update list of all components with versions
-2. Evaluate which components
+2. Check version of all components to identify which have changed
+3. Evaluate impact of each new component version
-3. Upgrading to current versions
+4. Update to current versions

-This division is obvious but important to avoid mixing work between the two.
+##

 ## Auditing to know our current version status

 1. Check the overall Kubernetes version